On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

-We now compute the $\chi^2$ for cross section ($XSec$), $XSec$ combined with the polarizations and spin correlations successively and show them in Fig.~\ref{fig:bsm-cs-polcor} varying one parameter at a time for the comparison.
+We now compute the $\chi^2$ for the cross sections combining all four bins ($XSec$), $XSec$ combined with the polarizations and spin correlations successively and show them in Fig.~\ref{fig:bsm-cs-polcor} by varying one parameter at a time for the comparison.
+The sensitivity or the $\chi^2$ for the cross section in the binned case is better compared to the un-binned cross section, see appendix~\ref{app:bin-vs-unbin}.
 The dashed horizontal lines at $\chi^2=3.84$ indicate the $95\%$ C.L. bound on the couplings.
-The polarizations plays a crucial role compared to the cross section in constraining the limits on the couplings particularly for the couplings $\Delta C_1^{V/A}$.
-The polarizations improve the limits on the couplings better in the positive side when added to the cross section for both $\Delta C_1^{V}$ and $\Delta C_1^{A}$.
-The cross section alone creates two patch for $\Delta C_1^{A}$ within $95\%$ C.L. limit; The dip in the right patch reduces when polarizations and correlations are added successively, see {\em right-top} panel in Fig.~\ref{fig:bsm-cs-polcor}.
-For the couplings $C_2^{V/A}$, the cross section dominates in constraining them; the polarizations and correlations improve the limits a little on top of the cross section.
-These behavior are further illustrated in the $\chi^2=4$ contours in $\Delta C_1^V$-$\Delta C_1^A$ and $C_2^V$-$C_2^A$ planes in Fig.~\ref{fig:bsm-cs-polcor-cntr}.
-The cross section allows a large values of simultaneous couplings for $\Delta C_1^V$ and $\Delta C_1^A$, e.g., $\Delta C_1^V=-1.9$ and $\Delta C_1^A=1.5$.
+The polarizations play a crucial role compared to the cross section in constraining the limits on the couplings, particularly for the couplings $\Delta C_1^{V/A}$.
+The polarizations improve the limits on the couplings better on the positive side when added to the cross section for both $\Delta C_1^{V}$ and $\Delta C_1^{A}$.
+The cross sections create two patches for $\Delta C_1^{A}$ within $95\%$ C.L. limit; The dip in the right patch reduces when polarizations and correlations are added successively, see {\em right-top} panel in Fig.~\ref{fig:bsm-cs-polcor}.
+For the couplings $C_2^{V/A}$, the cross sections dominate in constraining them; the polarizations and correlations improve the limits a little on top of the cross section.
+These behavior are further illustrated in the $95\%$ C.L. contours ($\chi^2=5.991$~\cite{Cowan:2010js}) in $\Delta C_1^V$-$\Delta C_1^A$ and $C_2^V$-$C_2^A$ planes in Fig.~\ref{fig:bsm-cs-polcor}, {\em bottom-panel}.
+The cross section allows large values of simultaneous couplings for $\Delta C_1^V$ and $\Delta C_1^A$, e.g., $\Delta C_1^V=-1.2$ and $\Delta C_1^A=1.5$.
 This is due to a large cancellation of cross sections for $\Delta C_1^V$ and $\Delta C_1^A$.
-The polarizations reduce the allowed parameter space to two narrow regions in the $\Delta C_1^A$ direction when added to cross section, one of them includes the SM ($0,0$) point.
-The spin correlations further reduce the two regions of parameters space; the region not containing the SM point shrinks more making less allowable region at roughly $95\%$ C.L. limit.
-In the $C_2^V$-$C_2^A$ plane, however, the regions are circular and the polarizations and spin correlations has comparatively smaller effect in shrinking the region compared to $\Delta C_1^V$-$\Delta C_1^A$ plane.
-We computed the $95\%$ C.L. limit on the couplings using cross section, polarizations and spin correlations for three set of integrated luminosity of ${\cal L}=150$ fb$^{-1}$, $300$ fb$^{-1}$, and $3000$ fb$^{-1}$, and listed them in Table~\ref{tab:limits-CAV}.
-We also obtained the limits on the operator's Wilson coefficients by changing the expression for the observable using relation given in Eq.~(\ref{eq:op-to-lag}) and listed them for the same set of luminosities in Table~\ref{tab:limits-CAV} to compare with existing limits.
+The polarizations reduce the allowed parameter space to two narrow regions in the $\Delta C_1^A$ direction when added to the cross section, one of them includes the SM ($0,0$) point.
+The spin correlations further reduce the two regions of parameter space; the region not containing the SM point shrinks more, making less allowable region at $95\%$ C.L. limit.
+In the $C_2^V$-$C_2^A$ plane, however, the regions are circular, and the polarizations and spin correlations have a comparatively smaller effect in shrinking the region compared to $\Delta C_1^V$-$\Delta C_1^A$ plane.
+We computed the one parameter $95\%$ C.L. limit on the couplings using cross sections, polarizations, and spin correlations for four sets of integrated luminosity, such as ${\cal L}=150$ fb$^{-1}$, $300$ fb$^{-1}$, $1000$ fb$^{-1}$, and $3000$ fb$^{-1}$, and listed them in Table~\ref{tab:limits-4l-oneparam}.
+We also obtained the limits on the operator's Wilson coefficients by changing the expression for the observable using relation given in Eq.~(\ref{eq:op-to-lag}) and listed them for the same set of luminosities in Table~\ref{tab:limits-4l-oneparam}.